Armenian Nuclear Power Plant: Discussions on possible third unit

-On 23 April 2007 Director Sergei Kiriyenko of Russia's Federal Agency for Atomic Energy (Rosatom) met with Armenia's Energy Minister Armen Movsisyan and Ecology Minister, Vardan Ayvazyan, where the Russian side indicated Moscow's willingness to help Armenia build a new nuclear power plant, in the event that Armenian officials opted to head in that direction.
+On 23 April 2007 Director Sergei Kiriyenko of Rosatom met with Armenia's Energy Minister Armen Movsisyan and Ecology Minister, Vardan Ayvazyan, where the Russian side indicated Moscow's willingness to help Armenia build a new nuclear power plant, in the event that Armenian officials opted to head in that direction.
 This statement was followed by former President Robert Kocharyan's speech given to Yerevan State University students on 27 April 2007 during which he said that serious work on the fate of Armenia's atomic energy is underway and practical steps will be taken in this direction in 2008–2009.
 The president considered it desirable to construct a new nuclear power plant based on the existing infrastructures and new technologies.
 However, in his words, it is necessary to determine the amount needed and examine what impact it will have on rates.
 Robert Kocharyan said that in 2012–2013, active work will be carried out to build a new nuclear power plant and modernize the current one.

 Armen Movsisyan has also announced that a decision to build a new unit at the operating nuclear power plant to replace the one to be decommissioned has been taken.
 The new unit would support 1,000 MW, which would "not only meet the needs of Armenia and reduce the country's dependence on organic energy [gas, oil, etc.] considerably but will also have certain energy importance in the region."
 A feasibility study for building a new reactor at the Metsamor nuclear power plant is underway with the assistance of foreign specialists.
 This work is expected to be completed within 1–2 years.
 Another proposed idea would be to have the unit support 1,200 MW.
 The cost of the project will go upwards from $4 billion to 5.2-7.2 billion depending on the power of the plant.
 Armenian Deputy Minister of Energy and Natural Resources Areg Galstyan said that the construction of the new nuclear power plant may start in 2011.
 The new NPP was expected to be commissioned in 2017.
 The United States has backed plans for a new Armenian Nuclear Plant and has pledged to help the Armenian government conduct feasibility studies needed for the implementation of the multimillion-dollar project.
 On 29 November 2007, the Armenian government approved a plan to shut down the nuclear power plant, but gave no specific date.
 According to Energy Minister Armen Movsisyan, the shutdown could cost up to $280 million.